 About Chevy Chase Prep

-Chevy Chase Prep provides exemplary academic tutoring to navigate competitive secondary and post-secondary school admissions, improving outcomes for students and their families.
-Our lead coaches hold advanced degrees in their fields and have decades of experience in teaching and mentoring students in grades 5 to 12, and at top-tier community colleges, colleges, and universities.
-We purposefully keep current on Common Core, Eureka, AP, and IB curricula.
-Also, in meticulously researching and recommending educational placements, we put to use our extensive expertise on high school, college, and university admissions.
+Chevy Chase Prep provides exemplary academic guidance to navigate competitive secondary and post-secondary school admissions, improving outcomes for students and their families.
+Our lead coaches hold advanced degrees in their fields and have decades of experience in teaching and mentoring students in grades 5 to 12, and at top-tier colleges and universities.
+We keep current on Common Core, Eureka Math, IB, and AP curricula.
+Also, in meticulously researching and recommending educational placements, we draw on extensive expertise on high school, college, and university admissions.

-Chevy Chase Prep’s custom-designed services include school subject tutoring, standardized test preparation, support in drafting and polishing the Common Application and supplementary essays, and steering successful educational placements.
-We partner with families and schools in northwest Washington, DC and Montgomery County, Maryland, and are available by Zoom worldwide.
-Being small enables us to leverage best practices and minimize the overhead expenses that normally pass to clients.
+Chevy Chase Prep’s custom-designed services include school subject tutoring, standardized test preparation, support in drafting and polishing the Common Application, Coalition Application, and supplementary essays, and steering successful educational placements.
+We partner with families and schools in northwest Washington, DC and Montgomery County, Maryland, and we are accessible by Zoom worldwide.
+Being small enables us to leverage best practices to achieve optimal outcomes, innovate to deliver in-demand and cutting edge services, and minimize the overhead expenses that pass to clients.

 We are committed to offering our full suite of services safely while education is disrupted due to the COVID-19 pandemic.